yukiwukii/SPOJ_solutions/README.md

 # SPOJ_solutions
-My SPOJ solutions using C++
+My SPOJ solutions using C++. <br />
 Probably not the most efficient and elegant code, but at least they are all accepted.
 I use this as self-practice.